as-ideas/DeepPhonemizer/README.md

 ### Inference

-Load a phonemizer from a checkpoint and run a prediction.
+Load the phonemizer from a checkpoint and run a prediction.
 By default, the phonemizer stores a dictionary of word-phoneme mappings that is applied first, and it uses the Transformer model only to predict out-of-dictionary words.